NK952/CSD-215-DevJournal/Journal.md

 **2. PaaS (Platform as a Service):** There is less freedom over the hardware and OS, which gives you time to focus on deployment and management of applications.

 **3. SaaS (Software as a Service):** With this, the service provider gives you the complete product, which means there is no need to think about how the infrastructure is managed, only the software given to you.

+### Cloud Deployment Models
+**1. Cloud:** This is fully developed and runs in the cloud.
+Some applications may have migrated from existing infrastructure to reap the benefits of cloud computing.
+Cloud-based apps can be built on low or high level infrastructure.

+**2. Hybrid:** This connects applications between cloud-based resources and resources not on the cloud.
+This usually takes place between cloud and on-premises infrastructure.

+**3. On-premises:** Basically a private cloud sometimes using virtualization and resource management tools.